Who is the "woman" described in Revelation 12:1-6?

 Ted's Response:

-In most of Chapters 12-14 of Revelation, John makes another restatement of the second half of the 70th Week (just as he did in Chapter 11).
+In most of Chapters 12-14 of Revelation, John makes a restatement of the second half of the 70th Week (just as he did in Chapter 11).
 Initially, however, two "signs" are seen—a "woman" and an "enormous red dragon"—indicating that they are not literal but, rather, are symbolic of other things, which were present in the world long ago.

 So when you see standing in the holy place "the abomination that causes desolation," spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
 Let no one on the roof of his house go down to take anything out of the house.
 Let no one in the field go back to get his cloak.
 How dreadful it will be in those days for pregnant women and nursing mothers!
 Pray that your flight will not take place in winter or on the Sabbath.
 For then there will be great distress [great tribulation], unequaled from the beginning of the world until now—and never to be equaled again (Matthew 24:15-21).